The Most Powerful Question in Sales (and 3 Ways to Use it)

-In this case the most powerful question in sales can be used as an awesome defense (i.e. holding your price point and underscoring the value of your solution) by diplomatically getting the customer to refocus on the problem they were looking to solve, i.e. “It seems as though you were looking for an SUV that was rated highest in safety and could fit three car seats across the back row.
+In this case, the most powerful question in sales can be used as an awesome defense (i.e. holding your price point and underscoring the value of your solution) by diplomatically getting the customer to refocus on the problem they were looking to solve, i.e. “It seems as though you were looking for an SUV that was rated highest in safety and could fit three car seats across the back row.
 I know there are other SUVs on the market, but this is the only one that meets all of those criteria.
 Did something change?”

-While in some cases you’ll be successful at turning the tide in your favor, is all cases you’ll gain valuable insights that will help you better service that customer now or in the future.
+While in some cases you’ll be successful at turning the tide in your favor, in all cases you’ll gain valuable insights that will help you better service that customer now or in the future.

-Whether you’re in the initial or final stages of sales cycle and whether you’re a sales rep or manager, promoting continuous focus on helping your customer solve their key problems is always a winning strategy.
+Whether you’re in the initial or final stages of the sales cycle and whether you’re a sales rep or manager, promoting a continuous focus on helping your customer solve their key problems is always a winning strategy.
 Just remember to ask the most powerful question early and often!